vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

   closing.
 This is a new swap-in; other than an initial experimental attempt, I do not have experience with it.
 The protocol may get refined over time.

+### Updates on 2025-12-29

+I added the exercise (for both hands) of trying to close the 100 lb hand gripper excluding both my little finger and my index finger.
+For the right hand, I am able to close and hold briefly; for the left hand, I cannot fully close.
+The exercises were added to the second of the 3-day cycle, along with the other exercises of closing with fingers excluded.

+I had previously attempted to close with my right hand excluding both the little finger and index finger on 2025-09-20 and 2025-09-23, and been unsuccessful both times.
+I then did not try for three months.

+I next tried and succeeded with the right hand was on 2025-12-25, but I did not attempt the left hand on that date.
+2025-12-29 was the first date I attempted both hands, and after that I decided to add this exercise to the protocol.